Competitive Dance Should Be Embraced As A Team Sport By Schools

 Greg Ehrhardt, OnStage Blog Editorial Staff

-As an American boy who grew up playing baseball, basketball, soccer, and touch football, in the backyard and then at school, I dreamed that one day I would teach my kids how to play these sports.
-I’d think about all the ways I’d teach them how to bunt, how to dribble with both hands, and all the skills that took me days to learn and years to master.
+As an American boy who grew up playing baseball, basketball, soccer, and touch football in the backyard and then at school, I dreamed of teaching my kids how to play these sports.
+I’d think about teaching them how to bunt and dribble with both hands and all the skills that took me days to learn and years to master.

-Eventually, I became a father, and I started mentally planning my kid’s sports life before she could even walk.
-Spring, Summer, and Fall days spent at the batting cages, throwing, or kicking the ball around, that was my fantasy.
+Eventually, I became a father and started mentally planning my kid’s sports life before she could walk; I pictured Spring, Summer, and Fall days spent at the batting cages, throwing or kicking the ball around.

 Life, as they say, loves throwing you curveballs when you’re expecting fastballs down the middle.

-I have a wonderful 8-year-old daughter, whom I tried early and often to get interested in any sport, but especially baseball or basketball.
-From about 6 years old, however, I could tell she wasn’t as addicted to it the way I was at that age.
-Sure, she was only 6, but seeing the way other children quickly generated enthusiasm for American sports left me feeling something was going to be different for my daughter.
+I have a wonderful 10-year-old daughter, whom I tried early and often to get interested in any sport, especially baseball or basketball.
+From about 6 years old, however, I could tell she wasn’t as addicted to it as I was at that age.
+Sure, she was only 6, but seeing how other children quickly generated enthusiasm for American sports left me feeling something would be different for my daughter.
 Does she dribble and pass the basketball with me in the driveway?
 Absolutely.
-Does she have any interest in team sports for basketball, soccer, or softball?
+Is she interested in team sports such as basketball, soccer, or softball?
 Nope, not for a second.

 My daughter immediately excelled in dance class, always performing at the front of the stage for every recital.
-She was invited to join the competition team for the first time at 8 years old, and practices got longer and a bit more intense.
-Her first regional competition was earlier this month in East Haven, CT, and I came in just hoping she wouldn’t get stage fright.
+At 8 years old, she was invited to join the competition team for the first time, and practices got longer and a bit more intense.
+Her first regional competition was a couple of years ago in Connecticut, and I came in hoping she wouldn’t get stage fright.

 It took me seeing a dance competition for myself to realize how cool these kids are at a much younger age than most little leaguers would be at the same age.
 I quickly understood competitive dance is as much a team sport as any of the major sports we worship on TV.

-Yes, Dance teams, especially hip-hop, is right up there with football, baseball, basketball, any of these K-12 sports, and no parent should be ashamed their kid, male or female, goes into dance instead or along with the other sports.
+Yes, Dance teams, especially hip-hop, are right up there with football, baseball, basketball, or any of these K-12 sports, and no parent should be ashamed their kid, male or female, goes into dance instead or along with the other sports.

-2) It is as intense a cardio workout as any sport (just watch how out of breath in shape dancers are at the end of a performance)
+2) It is as intense a cardio workout as any sport (watch how out of breath in shape dancers are at the end of a performance)

-3) Teamwork is more important in dance than any other sport.
+3) Teamwork is more important in dance than in any other sport.

-You can have a 30-person routine, but if one teammate, one, does not do their part on time, in the correct spot, in the right cadence, not only does the audience know, but the judges will know.
+You can have a 30-person routine, but if one teammate does not do their part on time, in the correct spot, and in the right cadence, not only does the audience know, but the judges will know.

-I have friends and family who push their kids away from dance, gymnastics, theatre, and into sports, even if their kids don’t have much organic interest in it.
+I have friends and family who push their kids away from dance and gymnastics and into sports, even if their kids don’t have much organic interest in them.
 This could not be more wrong.
 Dance takes as much practice, good cheer, sportsmanship, and fitness as any of the other sports.

 I totally understand the desire to have your kids recreate your childhood as much as possible; who wouldn’t want them to have the same fun you had?